 Yesterday, I found out that that tooth still had a cavity and the root has a lesion.
 I can either go through a new root canal, a new build-up, and a new crown OR I can have the tooth pulled.
 The latter is cheaper, so I may have to go with that.
 Either way, I have to have an endodontist consult.

 The other problem is that the dental student who examined my teeth said that I need to have the braces done as soon as I can get them done.
+They recommended that I get the best water flosser when i get braces because it’s easier then trying to get regular floss between the braces.
 I told the student that I do have trouble chewing and she didn’t seem shocked that that was an issue after seeing my teeth.
 She was staring at my bite for a second during the exam, and, though I had something between my teeth, I told her that it was a crossbite and underbite, which means that my teeth don’t meet properly.
 My lower jaw is more prominent and my teeth cross in a funny way.

 She wants me to get a new night guard, because sometimes, when I grind my teeth, my jaw hurts really bad.
 It has more to do with going to bed angry or in pain.
 I have to make sure to take Flexeril to relax my jaw enough so that I don’t grind them.
 I think she was so insistent on it because my jaw kept dislocating when she would have me open it.
 That seemed to weird her out a little.

 So, I have to go back to Birmingham and get my teeth cleaned and have all this stuff done/checked out.